-Asari no Sakamushi is a classic Japanese dish that features asari clams (Manila clams).
-By steaming the clams with sake added, it brings out the rich flavor of the clams even more.
-The combination of the aroma of sake and clams is simply outstanding!
+Asari no Sakamushi is a traditional Japanese dish that features asari clams (Manila clams).
+Steaming the clams with sake enhances their rich flavor.
+The combination of asari clams and sake is simple yet exceptional.

 Jump to: